-Behavior Contracts: A contract between student, parent, and the school that is used with students who are continually exhibiting behaviors that disrupt the school learning environment and the smooth operation of the school, often times causing themselves and others difficulty in school.
-The behavior contract will clearly outline the expectations of the student, school and parents, as well as defining the consequences associated with noncompliance of the contract.
+Behavior Contracts: A contract between student, parent, and the school that is used with students who exhibit repeated behaviors that disrupt the school learning environment and the smooth operation of the school, often times causing themselves and others difficulty in school.
+The behavior contract will clearly outline the expectations of the student, school and parents, as well as defining the consequences associated with noncompliance of the contract and the supports the student will receive in order to develop the skills needed to correct the behaviors.
 New students enrolling at Guadalupe Centers Schools who have shown a pattern of disruptive behavior at their previous school as documented on their discipline records may also be placed on a behavior contract.